ExpediaGroup/graphql-component/README.md

     - `args` (`object`, optional) - an object literal whose keys/values are passed as args to the delegatee's target field resolver.
 By default, the resolver's args from which `delegateToComponent` is called will be passed if the target field has an argument of the same name.
 Otherwise, arguments passed via the `args` object will override the calling resolver's args of the same name.
     - `transforms` (optional `Array<Transform>`): Transform being a valid `graphql-tools` transform

-  - please see `graphql-tools` [delegateToSchema](https://www.graphql-tools.com/docs/schema-delegation/#delegatetoschema) documentation for more details on available `options` since the delegateToComponent fuctions is simply an adapter for the `GraphQLComponent` API.
+  - please see `graphql-tools` [delegateToSchema](https://www.graphql-tools.com/docs/schema-delegation/#delegatetoschema) documentation for more details on available `options` since the delegateToComponent functions is simply an adapter for the `GraphQLComponent` API.

 A GraphQLComponent instance (ie, `new GraphQLComponent({...})`) has the following API: